 - 1. Visual Arts is a conference style judging opportunity.
 Conference judging is optional; however, the project must be judged on this day in order to be considered for the 4-H Division of the Fair. - 2.
 4-H members can exhibit up to 8 items with a limit of 2 per class. - 3.
 Articles exhibited must be an original design created by the exhibitor. - 4.
 Exhibits made from craft kits are not acceptable.
 Entries are to be creative and original.
 Exception: Stitchery may be made from kits. - 5.
 An evaluation sheet must be attached to the exhibit if you cannot stay for conference judging. - 6.
 There will be three divisions for Crafts: Juniors Age 7-9, Intermediates Age 10-13, Seniors Age 14-18.
 No age division will be judged against another except in picking the overall champion. - 7.
 All exhibits which need to be hung MUST have wire or saw tooth hanger attached (no string or tape) in order to be properly displayed. - 8.
 No glass on frames. - 9.
 Multi-piece items should be marked accordingly. - 10.
 4-H members should exhibit in the project in which they are enrolled.
 The Fiber Arts Project offers classes for quilting, embroidery, counted-cross stitch, etc. - 11.
 No plants or plant materials needing watering can be entered as an art display or item. - 12.
 Large art items will not be accepted.
 Exhibits must be of manageable size and be easily transported and displayed by one person. - 13.
-All exhibits are entered at your own risk. - 14.
+All exhibits are entered at your own risk - 14.
+Explanation of the term "kit" Any art project that comes pre-packaged or boxed as a "kit" is not an allowable project.
+While utilizing kits can help build skills, the work needs to be original to the 4-H member.
+Examples include paint by number, diamond art kits, string art, etc. Exception: Leather project kits, due to the nature of precut leather, are allowed. - 15.
 A Champion and Reserve Champion will be selected for Visual Arts.

-659 Fine Arts
+739 Fine Arts

 Oil, chalk, charcoal, dyes, pastels, pencil, ink, acrylic, or watercolor on canvas, canvas board, paper, wood, metal, or textiles, framed as a picture, prepared for hanging.
-Stretched canvas art on a wooden frame is considered prepared for hanging provided that frame has a hanger.
+Stretched canvas art on a wooden frame is considered prepared for hanging provided that the frame has a hanger.

-660 Clay and Ceramics
+740 Clay and Ceramics